tiskw/random-fourier-features/README.md

 ## Notes

- * If number of training data is huge, error message like `RuntimeError: The task could not be sent to the workers as it is too large for 'send_bytes'`. will be raised from the joblib library.
-The reason of this error is that sklearn.svm.LinearSVC uses joblib as a multiprocessing backend, but joblib cannot deal huge size of array which cannot be managed with 32 bit address space.
+- If a number of training data are huge, error message like `RuntimeError: The task could not be sent to the workers as it is too large for 'send_bytes'`. will be raised from the joblib library.
+The reason for this error is that sklearn.svm.LinearSVC uses joblib as a multiprocessing backend, but joblib cannot deal huge size of the array which cannot be managed with 32-bit address space.
 In this case, please try `n_jobs = 1` option for `RFFSVC` or `ORFSVC` function.
-   Default settings is `n_jobs = -1` which means automatically detect available CPUs and use them.
+  Default settings are `n_jobs = -1` which means automatically detect available CPUs and use them.
   (This bug information was reported by Mr. Katsuya Terahata @ Toyota Research Institute Advanced Development.
   Thank you so much for the reporting!)

 ## TODO